-Capturing Perceptions with the User Percived Value Method
+Capturing Perceptions with the User Perceived Value Method

 “User-Perceived Value (UPV) refers to benefits, concerns and feelings and underlying drivers that vary in importance and act as the main motivators in the lives of the people—as perceived by the beneficiaries at a given time.”